Strausse: Legal aspects

 Almost nowhere are Strausswirtschaften considered restaurants, which means that owners do not need a concession.
-Nevertheless, the trade office needs to be notified in advance about the period during which the Stausswirtschaft intends to sell food and drink.
+Nevertheless, the trade office needs to be notified in advance about the period during which the Strausswirtschaft intends to sell food and drink.

 Although Strausswirtschaften do not need a licence, there are certain laws they have to follow.
 Among other things, a Strausswirtschaften is not allowed to offer lodging or engage in trade.
 Food and beverage must be served at the place of production.
 It is forbidden to rent any extra facilities for serving food and beverage.

 The following rules need to be respected: